Command & Conquer (1995 video game): Development

 In a retrospective, Paul Mallinson of Computer & Video Games (CVG) wrote that the game's production was "speedy, focused and fun".
 Castle said that, because the company was creating other titles at the time, development of Command & Conquer was not a "working party", but lead programmer Joe Bostic later said that it was "so much fun that I would sometimes marvel that I actually got paid as well".
 The game's playtesters were enthusiastic about the game during development, which Castle later said had encouraged the team to work harder.
 The team created live-action FMV cutscenes for the game.
-These cutscenes contain no professional actors aside from Kucan, who played Kane and was heavily involved in their production.
+These cutscenes contain no professional actors aside from Eric Alan Martin, a Las Vegas actor playing GDI General Mark Sheppard, and Kucan, who played Kane and was heavily involved in their production.
 The cast is made up of Westwood team members, and a low budget meant that filming took place in "spare rooms" and warehouses.
 Castle later said that the team "had no illusions that we were as good as TV or film", but that the cutscenes were not intentionally campy.
 He credited Kucan with "taking [a] ragtag group of people who had no business in front of a camera and making something reasonably good".
 To replace the spice from Dune II, the team introduced Tiberium, which was inspired by the 1957 B-movie The Monolith Monsters.
 Castle said that the team's goal in both cases was to create "a central resource that everybody was fighting over".
 As with Dune II, the soundtrack was composed by Frank Klepacki.

 To create the game's landscapes, the artists took digitized photographs of real world terrain and manipulated them with rendering techniques.